Record-setting cold chills U.S. Northeast on Valentine's Day

 "It's fair to say that this is a historic Arctic outbreak for the modern era," the National Weather Service said in a morning forecast update.

-Forecasters warned that frostbite could set in on exposed skin within minutes, and urged residents to check on elderly neighbours.
-While the system brought intense cold to the region, little snow has fallen so far this winter, placing less stress on roads and rails than last winter's record-setting 9 feet (2.75 m) of snowfall in Boston.
+Forecasters warned that frostbite could set in on exposed skin within minutes, and urged residents to check on elderly neighbors.
+While the system brought intense cold to the region, little snow has fallen so far this winter, placing less stress on roads and rails than last winter's record-setting 9 feet (2.75 meters) of snowfall in Boston.

+New York was also feeling the coldest weather it had experienced in a year, and Governor Andrew Cuomo urged people to stay inside.

+"With bitterly cold temperatures expected to continue through the long weekend, New Yorkers should remain alert and avoid all unnecessary travel," Cuomo said.

 "We're going to brunch," Carlson said.
 "We're going rock climbing later.
 Indoor activities.
 Tonight we're staying in and cooking dinner."

-Police throughout the region sought homeless people to urge them to spend the night in shelters, some of which were rolling out cots, mats and even chairs to give people a place to seek shelter from the cold.
+Police throughout the region sought homeless people to urge them to spend the night in shelters, where cots, mats and even chairs were rolled out to give people a place to shelter from the cold.

 But Kevin Taylor, a 49-year-old native of Massachusetts living on the street in Harvard Square, outside Boston, said he had coped with the cold on his own.